 Video and photography are prohibited during the conference.

-"Brother Benny" is chief executive pastor of Alpha Ministries, Inc., and serves as the president of IMPACT Leadership Development at Alpha Bible Churches of India.
+"Brother Bennie" is chief executive pastor of Alpha Ministries, Inc., and serves as the president of IMPACT Leadership Development at Alpha Bible Churches of India.
 Their objective is to train 100,000 leaders to plant 100,000 churches by 2020.
-Benny followed in the footsteps of his parents, who are church-planting missionaries in northern India.
+Bennie followed in the footsteps of his parents, who are church-planting missionaries in northern India.
 He spends most of his time speaking at seminars in Africa and in South Asian countries, empowering Christians who are persecuted for their beliefs.

 Sarah LiuSarah Liu lived a life of faith in her homeland of China.
 Her unapologetic Christian beliefs ultimately led to her arrest, torture and imprisonment for six years. more about Sarah Liu